AmericanOneironautics/americanoneironautics.github.io/_posts/2019-12-31-A119-The-Precalogue.md

 Now prepped to pop.
 The other roadcars revved past.
 Doubling their number faster than they turned off, Zy Got!
 Off.
 She was off. @ the big disapartment building, east, near the streams.
 Turned the key (emergency brakes are for cowards), got out, and slammed the door.
 Bang.

 Thirteen seconds &amp; she&#39;s inside.
 The apartment barely sheltered from the miserly in that bin.
-Gold and silver shop \&lt; a mile away.
+Gold and silver shop < a mile away.
 Peaceful.
 God don&#39;t roll a pair o&#39; dice so… this the wat zay got.

 Confidont; taller as she strut through the habilat &#39;till she was as erect as us, wary and wise and schizofrantic.
 Well arrowed, kingly in color, encrusted in hellish wealth.
 Sneaky Roma Amor fabby sneaks by Fendi, high-rising wooltwillpants by Saint Laurent, Speedhunters T by Belenciaga, a maxi-sequin embroidered duster by Armani (covering the Tee), and Bulgari serpenti sunglasses perched on the top of herhead.
 Hair thrown in a thirty minute bun.